Skip to contents

 Non-Tabular Output

-If the experiment generates any non-tabular output (e.g., prints, error messages, warnings), this output will be captured and displayed as an informational message after the results data frame is returned.
+If the experiment generates any non-tabular output (e.g., prints, error messages, warnings), it will be captured and displayed as an informational message after the results data frame is returned.
 This allows you to see any important messages generated during the experiment run.
 Keep in mind that excessive non-tabular output may clutter your R console.

 See also